smithclint/waypoint-media-site/GITHUB_PAGES_SETUP.md

 ## Current Repository Status

-✅ GitHub Actions workflow configured
+✅ Simple branch deployment configured
 ✅ .nojekyll file added (disables Jekyll)
 ✅ CNAME file present with your domain
 ✅ All HTML files formatted and validated
 ✅ Repository structure ready for deployment

-The site should automatically deploy whenever you push to the main branch!
+The site will automatically deploy whenever you push to the main branch - no GitHub Actions needed!